Advertisement

 two women jogging

-How exercise helps smokers
+How exercise helps people who smoke

 young man doing yoga